-New entrants are disrupting all facets of the travel industry.
+Still new entrants are disrupting all facets of the travel industry but also more acquisitions and mergers are taken place.
 New companies, products, and trends will alter the way we fly, drive, and stay.
 The development of internet based and mobile technologies drives the demand for a seamless travel experience.
 Seamless travel refers to travel utilising a variety of products and services organised through a single booking process.
+Younger travellers will have even higher expectations that travel should be smooth and better connected and older travellers will need better mobility solutions.
+The continued growth of international families (where family members, e.g., parents and their children, live in different countries) will mean we travel more according to report done by Amadeus.